seldon/scrapy/docs/topics/request-response.rst

        :ref:`topics-request-response-ref-request-userlogin`.

        The policy is to automatically simulate a click, by default, on any form control that looks clickable, like a ``<input type="submit">``.
 Even though this is quite convenient, and often the desired behaviour, sometimes it can cause problems which could be hard to debug.
-For example, when working with forms that are filled and/or submitted using javascript, the default :meth:`from_response` behaviour may not be the most appropriate.
+For example, when working with forms that are filled and/or submitted using JavaScript, the default :meth:`from_response` behaviour may not be the most appropriate.
 To disable this behaviour you can set the ``dont_click`` argument to ``True``.
 Also, if you want to change the control clicked (instead of disabling it) you can also use the ``clickdata`` argument.

-       .. caution:: Using this method with select elements which have leading or trailing whitespace in the option values will not work due to a `bug in lxml`_, which should be fixed in lxml 3.8 and above.
+       .. caution:: Using this method with ``select`` elements which have leading or trailing whitespace in the option values will not work due to a `bug in lxml`_, which should be fixed in lxml 3.8 and above.

-       :param response: the response containing a HTML form which will be used to pre-populate the form fields
+       :param response: the response containing an HTML form which will be used to pre-populate the form fields;
        :type response: :class:`Response` object

-       :param formname: if given, the form with name attribute set to this value will be used.
+       :param formname: if given, the form with ``name`` attribute set to this value will be used;
        :type formname: string

-       :param formid: if given, the form with id attribute set to this value will be used.
+       :param formid: if given, the form with ``id`` attribute set to this value will be used;
        :type formid: string

-       :param formxpath: if given, the first form that matches the xpath will be used.
+       :param formxpath: if given, the first form that matches the XPath will be used;
        :type formxpath: string

-       :param formcss: if given, the first form that matches the css selector will be used.
+       :param formcss: if given, the first form that matches the CSS selector will be used;
        :type formcss: string

        :param formnumber: the number of form to use, when the response contains multiple forms.
-The first one (and also the default) is ``0``.
+The first one (and also the default) is ``0``;
        :type formnumber: integer

        :param formdata: fields to override in the form data.
 If a field was already present in the response ``<form>`` element, its value is overridden by the one passed in this parameter.
-If a value passed in this parameter is ``None``, the field will not be included in the request, even if it was present in the response ``<form>`` element.
+If a value passed in this parameter is ``None``, the field will not be included in the request, even if it was present in the response ``<form>`` element;
        :type formdata: dict

        :param clickdata: attributes to lookup the control clicked.
 If it's not given, the form data will be submitted simulating a click on the first clickable element.
-In addition to html attributes, the control can be identified by its zero-based index relative to other submittable inputs inside the form, via the ``nr`` attribute.
+In addition to HTML attributes, the control can be identified by its zero-based index relative to other submittable inputs inside the form, via the ``nr`` attribute;
        :type clickdata: dict

-       :param dont_click: If True, the form data will be submitted without clicking in any element.
+       :param dont_click: If ``True``, the form data will be submitted without clicking in any element.
        :type dont_click: boolean